 Now, in September 2012, Grand Illusion has returned to the DFT, after further restoration work.
 That’s particularly appropriate, because it opens a new DFT season after a summer of restoration work to the Detroit Institute of Arts auditorium that hosts the DFT.
 That work will continue for a few more weeks, but the auditorium is open for business, following a summer DFT season in the Lecture Hall of the DIA.

 This time around, the schedule notes read, “A definitive restoration was undertaken in 2011, when new 35mm prints were created from the nitrate camera negative.”

-The home video era, with its seemingly endless series of “final” versions for some films, has helped make film restoration efforts seem as permanent as farewell tours by musical performers.
+The DVD era, with its seemingly endless series of “final” versions for some films, has helped make film restoration efforts seem to be as permanent as farewell tours by musical performers.
 Is this really it, or is there more to come?

 Detroit audiences first enjoyed Grand Illusion on January 3, 1939, at the Cinema Theatre (58 E. Columbia at Woodward), according to the book Detroit’s Downtown Movie Palaces, by Michael Hauser and Marianne Weldon.